Pressio/pressio-ops/docs/source/index.rst

   and stick to it, or reimplemnet support for multiple backends from scratch every time.

-- **Hard-to-use API**: some of these libraries adopt an API that closely adheres to the BLAS standard, thus making them harder to use for a generic user.
+- **Hard-to-use API**: some of these libraries adopt an API that closely adheres to the BLAS standard, thus making them a bit harder to use for a generic user.
 It is well-known and accepted that the BLAS standard defines an API is hard to read and use: one reason is that its API defines functions accepting several arguments, with adjacent parameters that can be invoked by the same arguments in either order with different meaning.
   This makes them hard to be used correctly---this was also a key motivation of